hasura/ndc-loki/docs/concepts.md

 {container="ndc-loki-gateway-1", service_name="ndc-loki-gateway-1"} |~ `^[0-9]+\.` | pattern ... | status = `200`
 ```

-Log lines are returned as a list of timestamp and value pairs in the `log_lines` array.
+Log lines are returned as a list of timestamp-value pairs in the `log_lines` array.

 ## Aggregation